shahlaa1212/Hackathon-Twitch-Clone/README.md

-# 👋 HurryApp Twitch Clone App 👩‍💻
+# 👋 Hackathon Twitch Clone App 👩‍💻

 This repository contains the code for a Twitch clone developed as part of the Hurry App project.